What is a Green Amendment?

 As of April 30, 2019 the New York legislators, in both the state Assembly and Senate, voted for first passage of a proposed amendment to the NY State Constitution (A2064/S2072) that would recognize and protect the inalienable right to clean water, clean air and a healthful environment.
 The vote count was overwhelmingly in support of passage with senators voting for passage 45 to 17 and the Assembly members voting 110-34.
 90 organizations have signed on to a letter in support of the first passage.

 As of February 9, 2021 both the New York State Senate and Assembly voted to add environmental rights (A1368/S528) to the state constitution.
 The NYS Senate voted 48-14 for second passage and the NYS Assembly voted 124-25 for second passage.
-The bill will be placed on the New York state ballot for the people to vote upon in November.
+The bill will was placed on the New York state ballot for the people to vote on November 2, 2021.

 View the list of New York Sponsors